Lake Charles Spousal Support Attorney

-Many people are confused by the use of the terms “alimony” and “spousal support,” but it’s important to know that the two are interchangeable.
+Many people are confused by the use of the terms “alimony” and “spousal maintenance,” but it’s important to know that the two are interchangeable.
 Both terms refer to the money the court orders one spouse to pay the other during and after a divorce proceeding.
-Spousal support doesn’t apply to every divorce.
+Spousal maintenance or spousal support doesn’t apply to every divorce.
 The court determines whether alimony is required on a case-by-case basis.

 Though many individuals who have to pay spousal support see it as a punishment, it’s meant to be a remedy to support the lower-income spouse after the end of a marriage.
 Appropriate spousal support brings a balance between the economic statuses of both spouses and eases the transition to living as a single person.
 Either party may be ordered to pay spousal support and may be granted or denied based on a range of economic factors.